 Tzanakis, I., 2010.
 Sustainable design and durability of domestic micro combined heat and power scroll expander systems.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: